 The Classic Nest Box has a hole with a diameter of 30mm.
 This makes it suitable for a wide range of birds, including tits, sparrows, nuthatches, redstarts and flycatchers.
-It has a hole in the back so it can easily fixed using a single nail.
+It has a hole in the back so it can be easily fixed using a single nail.

 Where should the nest box be erected?